 Before your session, you’ll also need to sign our model release form, which will be emailed to you once you’ve been booked.
 By agreeing to model for Dr. Sketchy’s, you agree to allow Dr. Sketchy’s Baltimore, as well as Dr. Sketchy’s HQ, to use any photos, videos, and drawings of you from your session for our online, print, and film promotional purposes.

-A note on photos for promotional flyers: Because we print flyers for each session, we will need a high-res image (roughly at least 8″ x 10″ at 300 dpi, or 2400 px by 3000 px) of yourself without watermarks or credit lines (a credit line will be added in the flyer design process).
+A note on photos for promotional flyers: Because we print flyers for each session, we will need a high-res image (at the minimum, 8″ x 10″ at 300 dpi, or 2400 px by 3000 px, but bigger is better) of yourself without watermarks or credit lines (a credit line will be added in the flyer design process).
 While you may have the rights to use your own photograph for your promotional purposes, in order for us to use it to promote the session we must receive permission directly from the photographer to avoid any confusion (i.e., we don’t want to get an angry email two days before the event from your photographer, who found the flyer on Facebook and is now demanding we take down the image because s/he did not grant us permission to use his/her image—trust us, it’s happened before).
 If direct permission cannot be obtained by email from a photographer, we will not use the photo and another image from a more responsive photographer will need to be obtained.

 If, after you’ve read this page from top to bottom and watched a few of our videos to see what we’re about, you’re still interested in modeling for our Dr. Sketchy’s, please email Alexis and Aaron with detailed information on your experience, including photos and/or links to videos of yourself performing, plus a brief but detailed proposal for your session.
 So that we’re on the same page, we encourage you to include high quality photos of you in the costumes you intend to wear for the session (we’ve learned that written descriptions can sometimes over- or undersell costumes).
 Again, themes are not required at our branch, but we will give preference to proposals involving both a solid theme and high-quality costumes.